FIDEScommunity/FIDES-credential-schemas/README.md

 # FIDES Credential Schemas

-This repository contains a collection of temporary SD-JWT and VCDM credential schemas developed by the FIDES community to support Community Tracks and Open Sandbox environments.
+This repository contains a collection of temporary JSON Schemas for SD-JWT VC and VCDM 2.0 based credentials to support Community Tracks and Open Sandbox environments.
+Some of them are copies from other repositories.

 > ⚠️ These schemas are **non-binding** and are provided for **interoperability testing only**.
 They may be replaced once formal schema owners publish authoritative versions.

 ## Repository structure

-- `data-schemas/sd-jwt/` — Credential schemas in SD-JWT format
+- `data-schemas/sd-jwt/` — JSON Schemas for credentials that use the SD-JWT VC format
-- `data-schemas/vcdm/` — Credential schemas in Verifiable Credential Data Model 2.0 (VC-DM) format
+- `data-schemas/vcdm/` — JSON Schemas for credentials that use the W3C VCDM 2.0 VC format

 ## Status